lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     Deleted 0 atoms, new total = 1150
     Deleted 1 atoms, new total = 1149

-..  container:: justify

 Add the following lines into *input.md.lammps*.
 Note the absence of *Simulation settings* section, because the settings are taken from the *.data* file.

 ..  code-block:: lammps

     # 4) Visualization
     thermo 1000
     dump mydmp all atom 1000 dump.md.lammpstrj

-..  container:: justify

 Let us extract the number of atoms of each type inside the cylinder as a function of time, by adding the following commands to *input.md.lammps*:

 ..  code-block:: lammps